PSY4111 – Applied Social Psychology

 Module 1: oral presentation 1 (mandatory) + essay 1 (home assignment in Inspera)

 Module 2: oral presentation 2 (mandatory) + essay 2 (home assignment in Inspera)

 Each module has its own examination (essay).
-Successful completion of the course depends on passing both modules.
-Both essays will be submitted in Inspera in week 51.
+Successful completion of the course depends on passing both modules in the same semester.
+Both essays will be submitted in Inspera at the same time.

 For the 5-ECTS module (Module 3) “research assistant”, individual students have to work 120 hours according to a written contract (one page; templates are available) that defines the work to be done.
 After having completed their work, students write a short report (maximum 3 pages) about their project.
 The report is graded by the supervisor (see grading scale).
 Students receive a short written feedback about their work from their supervisor.

 Module 3, "research assistant", is a replacement of one of the modules.
 Students who choose Module 3 must therefore choose between Module 1 or Module 2.
-They submit their RA-report together with Essay 1 or Essay 2 in week 51.
+They submit their RA-report together with Essay 1 or Essay 2 at the end of the semester.